HOME—US Scouting—Scouting America (BSA)

 Organization Names

-The Boy Scouts of America (BSA) was incorporated on 8 February 1910, and maintained that name through 2024, when it updated the corporate name to Scouting America, reflecting its changing programs as it gradually opened to girls between 1969 and 2019.
-For a brief period (1972 to about 1990), BSA used the 'communications name' Scouting/USA, but still retained the official corporate name.
+Scouting America—The Boy Scouts of America (BSA) was incorporated on 8 February 1910, and maintained that name through 2024, when it updated the corporate name to Scouting America, reflecting its changing programs as it gradually opened to girls between 1969 and 2019.
+For a brief period (1976 to about 1980), BSA used the 'communications name' Scouting/USA, but still retained the official corporate name.
 I imagine that objections from the Girl Scouts of the USA encouraged BSA to quietly drop the Scouting/USA term.
 But with girls now active in all its programs, BSA is at last changing its corporate name to drop the term 'boy'.
-The new name came into use as of May, 2024, but will be official with the organization's 115th anniversary on 8 February 2025.
+The new name came into use as of May, 2024, and will become official with the organization's 115th anniversary on 8 February 2025.

 Timeline of Girls and Adult Women in the BSA / Scouting America